newville/wxmplot/_sources/installation.rst.txt

 ~~~~~~~~~~~~~~~

 The wxmplot package requires wxpython, matplotlib, numpy, and six.
-Matplotlib version 1.5 or higher is required, with version 2.0 or higher is
+Matplotlib version 2.0 or higher is strongly recommended, though older
-strongly recommended.

-With wxPython 4.0, (and wxPython Phoenix 3.0.2 or later), wxmplot works
-with Python 2.7, 3.5, and 3.6.
-Testing with wxPython 4.0 and Python 3.5
-and 3.6 has been limited, but all functionality appears to work well.
+versions may still work.

+WxPython 4.0 or higher is also strongly recommended, as it allows wxmplot
+to work with Python 2.7 and 3.5, 3.6, and later.
+At this writing, little
+testing has been done with Python 3.7.
+WxPython version 2.9 and 3 may also
+continue to work, but only support Python 2.7.

 Downloads